 Just to make myself feel even better, your snow decided to fall even more heavily.
 I could feel my umbrella struggling against the wind and the minuscule snowballs hurtling towards it.
 My hands froze from the elements so I found my next reprieve in TD Square: the Core Shopping Centre and

 I had lunch in the warmth of the food court and wandered around the inside garden.
 There were a few people at the many two-seater tables throughout, working on their computers or reading a book.
 I liked the idea of the undercover oasis, especially since your residents had to suffer through a real Canadian winter.

 I pushed myself to visit two more of your attractions:and the both which completely underwhelmed me.
-The market seemed full of cheap knockoff products, and in the latter I felt like I was intruding when I stepped inside.
-I expected more from you, Calgary.
-I wanted more from you.
+The market seemed full of cheap knockoff products.
+Plus, in the latter, I felt like I was intruding when I stepped inside.
+I expected more from you, Calgary and I wanted more from you.
 I wanted you to sweep me off my feet.
 But you didn’t.

 I will admit that this place was your greatest achievement.
 Across the road from the Stampede and Victoria Park train platform, it had free laundry and breakfast.
 It was a small room for an 8 person dorm, but it meant we all became fast friends, which isn’t so bad.

-Oh Calgary, maybe if we met another day at another time, when it wasn’t white outside and the sky were blue and the sun shining.
-But I don’t know if this will happen for us.
+Oh Calgary, maybe if we met another day at another time.
+When it wasn’t white outside and the sky was blue and the sun shining.
+But I don’t know if this will happen to us.
 I’m sorry we didn’t work out, but it wasn’t me — it was all you, my disappointing Calgary.